 This Fine Chemicals company is amongst the top 10 global aroma chemicals manufacturer today.
 Our relationship with them started in 2013 when there was a setback in one of their products and the organization suffered heavy losses.
 At that time, there was a need to create a sustainable solution and get the team’s ownership to systemically resolve the issue.
 That experience brought to surface the need to build a culture of accountability and performance.
 It also highlighted the need to enhance the level of openness in the organization and to develop people at the next levels of leadership, in order to ensure sustainable growth.
 This meant creating and embedding values that would enable a performance culture.

 Over a period of time, as the organization grew, other needs emerged.
 In 2017, there was a need to create a shared set of aspirations for the next 3 years and ensure their pursuit with ownership.
-In 2020, the organization went in for acquiring a company based in UK.
+In 2020, the organization acquired a company based in UK.
 This brought in the complexity of two cultures.
 While the internal team was taking steps to integrate the two entities, it became imperative to enhance that pace and get higher ownership of both the teams towards some common goals.
 What both teams also realized was the need to establish a common set of values and aspirations over the next 3 years journey.
 At each of these stages and requirements, we partnered with the organization’s leadership team to co-create appropriate solutions.

 Each phase and situation required a different approach to serve the required purpose.
 In 2013, the approach taken, was to co-create the hypotheses on what had led to the setback (without blaming any individual), test the hypotheses and the potential solutions for the same.
 Once that was done, the team once again co-created the solutions to prevent the repeat of such a setback.
 For the first time, the team experienced the power of co-creation and the power of different perspectives.
 Solutions emerged from the team.
 At the same time, as mentioned above, it created the need to build a culture of accountability across the organization.

+At the same time, as mentioned above, it created the need to build a culture of accountability across the organization.
 This required co-creating the goals for each year, agreeing on the measures of success and accountability for each goal and measure of success.
 This was combined with reflective reviews twice in the year to get each individual and team to reflect on enablers and hindrances to results delivery, capture the learning from the experience and course correct.
 During the first year, the goals were very operational and there were challenges in meeting the goals.
 Over the next three years (2014-17), as the consistency in results improved, the team created a longer-term aspiration which was translated into annual goals.
 The other approach that we took was to facilitate action planning for key cross-functional goals that enhanced the probability of success on those goals.

 For creating and embedding the Values, we co-created the Values with the leadership team (around 2016) that the team then internally cascaded to the rest of the organization.
 Once the Values were in practice for a couple of years, we created a bespoke diagnostic to assess the practice of Values and facilitated action planning thereafter to embed the Values further.